 Accommodation prices skyrocket at this time.
 So if you want to stretch your dollar, our suggestion would be to visit the island in the second half of September or early October, when the weather is still nice, the sea is warm enough for swimming, and crowds are fewer.

 Another piece of advice we can give you is to book your accommodation as early as possible.
-Similar to airline tickets, accommodation prices also increase with the demand, and as there is less inventory on the market.
+Similar to airline tickets, accommodation prices also increase with the demand, as there is less inventory on the market.
 This means that the earlier you book, the cheaper price you will pay.

-If you book using Booking.com, book a room with a flexible cancelation policy.
+Look for accommodation in Hvar with a flexible cancelation policy.
 This way, if your plans change, you can simply cancel your booking.
 Also, if for some reason, at any time, your hotel runs a promotion, you’ll be able to cancel your previous booking and secure a better deal.

 Best places to stay

-Amfora Grand Beach Resort: Amfora is the largest hotel on the entire island (330 rooms).
-Overlooking the sea, and Bonj Les Bains Beach Club, this 4-star hotel features a large outdoor swimming pool, onsite buffet, and a la carte restaurants, beach and pool grill and bar, as well as Sensori SPA center.
-The rooms are a bit dated, and on the smallish side, but nevertheless, they are comfy and clean.
-Not all rooms feature a balcony, so paying extra for the sea-facing room with the balcony is worth the money.
+Amfora Grand Beach Resort is the largest hotel on the entire island (330 rooms).
+Overlooking the sea, and Beach Club Hvar, this 4-star hotel features a large outdoor swimming pool, onsite buffet, a la carte restaurants, a beach, and pool grill and bar, as well as Sensori SPA center.

-B&B Heritage Villa Apolon: This lovely B&B, housed in a historical villa in Stari Grad, features six rooms, an onsite restaurant, and a wine bar.
-The rooms are very spacious, well-equipped with all mod cons, and beautifully restored keeping many original elements like wooden beams, exposed stone walls, etc.
+A lovely B&B Heritage Villa Apolon, housed in a historical villa in Stari Grad, features six rooms, an onsite restaurant, and a wine bar.
+The rooms are very spacious, well-equipped with all mod cons, and beautifully restored keeping many original elements like wooden beams, exposed stone walls, etc… Expect to pay for a double room with breakfast anywhere between 180 € to 240 € a day.

-Villa Riva: This seafront property in Jelsa features one double room and two studio apartments.
+Villa Riva, a seafront property in Jelsa, features one double room and two studio apartments.
 Apartments are modern, stylish, and comfy but they still maintain the character of this traditional stone building.
+Prices start at 95 € per day for a double room.

-Heritage Suites Zanini: If you like unique accommodation, this property delivers it!
+If you like unique accommodation, Heritage Suites Zanini delivers it!
 Studio and apartments are housed in a beautiful 15th-century palace.
-Both, interior and exterior are wonderful.
+Both, the interior and exterior are wonderful.
 The units feature a fully-equipped kitchen, living and sleeping area, and a full bathroom.
 Exposed wooden beams, brick walls, and ceramic floors only add to the Heritage Suites Zanini charm.
+Prices start from 180 € in the low season to 390 € in the peak season.

 Food and Restaurants

 If you spent some time here on our blog, you already know that we love food.
-Whether we eat at the top-notch fine dining restaurants or humble local eateries, they all have one thing in common: they use fresh local ingredients to turn them into divine dishes.
+Whether we eat at top-notch fine dining restaurants or humble local eateries, they all have one thing in common: they use fresh local ingredients to turn them into divine dishes.

 We find that on the island of Hvar, your best bet when it comes to food is to go with traditional-dishes, and more often than not to look for traditional eateries called “konoba”; this means grilled fish, and meat with side dishes like Swiss chard, zucchini fritters, or French fries; octopus or meat with veggies, baked in a pot covered with embers, called peka; gregada, a typical fish stew from the island.